ADagen/metamorphosingFigures/README.md

 VanillaJS & canvas,
-You are welcome: http://dagenniger.ipage.com/metamorphing/ Use mouse wheel or your fingers with the touchscreen to move figure.
+You are welcome: http://dagenniger.ipage.com/metamorphing/ Use mouse wheel or your fingers with touchscreen to move figure.